 Protip: All questions akin to “How do I migrate/sync my data from XYZ to BigPicture” can be answered: you don’t need to.
 BigPicture is based on JIRA items (tasks, projects, and so on), therefore the question is only how to get them into JIRA.
 Once things are in Atlassian’s issue tracker, BigPicture will read and display them just fine on its own.
 Same goes for backuping.

 One can filter the Program list by the leader, status (new/started/closed), as well as the start and end date of each Program.

 The buttons on the right-hand side (in the strangely named “Action” column – is this a movie?) lead to specific modules, which are just various representations of the data inside a given Program.
 The Gantt forms (rather obviously) a Gantt chart of all the tasks, Resources are used to assign tasks to users and track allocation, Risk management is self-explanatory, and Roadmap serves as the high-level module.
 We already covered these last week, so if you would like to read a bit more about the specific screens, click here.

 Going back to Programs, each of them also has a gear icon leading to Program-specific settings.
-The ability to define permissions, view preferences, structure of tasks and resources used per-Program is extremely powerful.
+The ability to define permissions, view preferences, the structure of tasks, and resources used per-Program is extremely powerful.